Allied Control Council: Creation

 This imposition was in line with Article 4 of the Instrument of Surrender that had been included so that the EAC document, or something similar, could be imposed on the Germans after the military surrender.
 Article 4 stated that "This act of military surrender is without prejudice to and will be superseded by any general instrument of surrender imposed by, or on behalf of the United Nations and applicable to GERMANY and the German armed forces as a whole".
-In reality, of course, German authority had ceased to exist since all remaining German armed forces surrendered before.
+In reality, of course, German authority had ceased to exist since all remaining German armed forces had surrendered before.
 These parts of the Berlin declaration, therefore, merely formalised the de facto status and placed the Allied military rule over Germany on a solid legal basis.

 An additional agreement was signed on 20 September 1945 and further elaborated the powers of the Control Council.

 The actual exercise of power was carried out according to the model first laid out in the "Agreement on Control Machinery in Germany" that had been signed by the United States, the United Kingdom and the Soviet Union on 14 November 1944 in London based on the work of the EAC.
-Germany was divided into four zones of occupation—British, American, French and Soviet—each being ruled by the commander-in-chief of the respective occupation forces.
+Germany was divided into four zones of occupation — British, American, French and Soviet — each being ruled by the commander-in-chief of the respective occupation forces.
 "Matters that affect Germany as a whole", however, would have to be decided jointly by all four commanders-in-chief, who for this purpose would form a single organ of control.
 This authority was called the Control Council.

 The purpose of the Allied Control Council in Germany, like the other Allied Control Commissions and Councils which were established by the Allies over every defeated Axis power, was to deal with the central administration of the country (an idea that hardly materialised in the case of Germany, as that administration totally broke down with the end of the war) and to assure that the military administration was carried out with a certain uniformity throughout all of Germany.
 The Potsdam Agreement of 1 August 1945 further specified the tasks of the Control Council.